Decorative chevron

 Clear, visible change leaders

-Co-Managing Partners Jean-François Arsenault and Marc-André Roy are aware of their status as male, Caucasian executives.
+Co-CEOs and Managing Partners Jean-François Arsenault and Marc-André Roy are aware of their status as white, male executives.
 Yet, they’re the biggest diversity and inclusion advocates a business can ask for.
-Their approval rate on Glassdoor is a strong 92 per cent.
+Their approval rate on Glassdoor is over 90 per cent.

 When both took on this role in 2018, they felt it was time to revisit the firm’s identity and purpose.
 All employees were involved in this exercise, and most agreed that creating a culture of belonging was a must.

-Since then, Jean-François and Marc-André have been actively embedding inclusive mindsets, behaviours and processes in the firm’s DNA.
+Since then, the co-CEOs have been actively embedding inclusive mindsets, behaviours and processes in the firm’s DNA.

 Instilling a culture of belonging is also the job of effective and deliberate communications.

-“As a strategic communications management professional, I’m responsible for championing an inclusive language,” says Benoit Laplante, Director of Global Communications and Marketing and a member of the taskforce that designed the DEI policy.
+“As a strategic communications management professional, I’m responsible for championing an inclusive language,” says Benoit Laplante, Director of Global Marketing and Communications.

 In short, CPCS is committed to providing and fostering a workplace that is diverse, inclusive, free from barriers and psychologically safe.